Henoch Barczyński: Biography

-In September 1939 he settled in Tomaszów Mazowiecki.
-In this town he created an artistic circle.
+In September 1939, he settled in Tomaszów Mazowiecki.
+In this town, he created an artistic circle.
 He is mentioned six times in Lutek Orenbach's Letters from the Tomaszów Ghetto.
-The last mention is dated (December 25, 1940).
+The last mention is dated (25 December 1940).

 He was killed by the Nazis in 1941 (probably 14 March) in Tomaszów Mazowiecki.

 Artistic works

 Barczyński's artistic works were influenced by Marc Chagall and Oskar Kokoschka, and motivated by the everyday life of the Polish Jews.
 He painted in water colors, practiced copper plate engraving and etching.
-His art-works were exhibited in Berlin, Dresden, Tel Aviv, New York City and Łódź.
+His artworks have been exhibited in Berlin, Dresden, Tel Aviv, New York City and Łódź.